-- a) Classroom Concern/Additional Needs.
-(A low level of need, mainly supported within the classroom) - An initial statement of concern is made by a teacher, parent or
+a) Classroom Concern/Additional Needs.
+(A low level of need, mainly supported within the classroom)

-- other involved person - General discussion will take place between class/subject teacher and parents to identify area of concern.
-The SENCO will be informed - Needs will be met within the normal timetable - Appropriate targets will be set in consultation with parents, teachers and SENCO - The pupil's progress will be monitored to ascertain if the gap is narrowing or greater intervention is needed - With this level of need the pupil will not be deemed to have met the criteria for having SEND.
+- An initial statement of concern is made by a teacher, parent or other involved person. - General discussion will take place between class/subject teacher. and parents to identify area of concern.
+The SENCO will be informed - Needs will be met within the normal timetable. - Appropriate targets will be set in consultation with parents, teachers and SENCO. - The pupil's progress will be monitored to ascertain if the gap is narrowing or greater intervention is needed b) Special Educational Needs and Disabilities.
+(A mild/moderate level of need and support)

+• With this level of need the pupil will not be deemed to have met the criteria for having SEND.